 - a.
-Department conference rooms are reserved through the main office. - 1) Conference Room 1240 will seat approximately 55 and Conference Room 1310 will seat approximately 75. - 2) No regularly scheduled classes are to be held in conference rooms. - 3) Department of Animal Science has first priority for scheduling rooms. - 4) Non-Animal Science groups will be charged a rate of \$50.
-Cost of any additional cleanup will be charged back to the group that reserved the room. - 5) Coffee pots must be checked out from the main office. - 6) The use of the outside speaker telephone must be reserved in the main office. - 7) Outside non-animal agriculture groups cannot book these rooms for more than a month in advance, and no longer than one day in length.
+Department conference rooms are reserved through the main office. - 1) Conference Room 1310 will seat approximately 75, Conference Room 1240 will seat approximately 55 and Conference Room 2209K will seat approximately 10. - 2) No regularly scheduled classes are to be held in conference rooms. - 3) Department of Animal Science has first priority for scheduling rooms.

+- 4) Coffee pots must be checked out from the main office. - 5) Non-Animal Science groups will be charged a rate of \$50.
+Cost of any additional cleanup will be charged back to the group that reserved the room. - 6) Outside non-animal agriculture groups cannot book these rooms for more than a month in advance, and no longer than one day in length.